collective-soundworks/soundworks/README.md

 For instance, this allows all the clients to do something exactly at the same time, such as displaying a color on the screen or playing a snare sound in a synchronized manner.

-The `Sync` module does a first synchronization process after which the `ClientSync` emits the `'done'` event.
+The `Sync` module does a first synchronization process after which the `ClientSync` calls its `.done()` method.
 Later on, the `Sync` module keeps resynchronizing the client and server clocks on the sync clock at random intervals to compensate the clock drift.

 On the client side, `ClientSync` uses the `audioContext` clock.
 On the server side, `ServerSync` uses the `process.hrtime()` clock.
 All times are in seconds (method arguments and returned values). **All time calculations and exchanges should be expressed in the sync clock time.**

 ##### ClientSync

 The `ClientSync` modules takes care of the synchronization process on the client side.
 It displays a `view` that indicates “Clock syncing, stand by…” until the very first synchronization process is done.
-The `ClientSync` module triggers its `'done'` event as soon as the client clock is in sync with the sync clock.
+The `ClientSync` module calls its `.done()` method as soon as the client clock is in sync with the sync clock.
 Then, the synchronization process keeps running in the background to resynchronize the clocks from times to times.
 When such a resynchronization happens, the `ClientSync` module triggers a `'sync:stats'` event associated with statistics about the synchronization.

 ###### Methods